swarnapanneer/git-practice/README.md

 10.git tag = give tags to specific command

-11.git diff = shows the file diferences which are not yet staged
+11.git diff = shows the file differences which are not yet staged

+12.git reset = undo the file from staging area

 12.git fetch = fetch all the latest commits